bloomberg/chef-bach/UPDATING.md

 These instructions assume that you basically know what you are doing.  =)

+#### 20130928

+On Ubuntu nodes, network interfaces are now templated rather than hard-coded upon first-run.
+Delete the relevant entries from /etc/network/interfaces and it will be replaced by the templated files in /etc/network/interfaces.d/

+Beaver (on all head/worker nodes) and logstash (head nodes only) has been replaced by fluentd.
+You can safely remove those packages now.

 #### 20130824

 Automatic boot-from-volumes patches in Grizzly is added back in to the tree.